Ascending cholangitis: Percutaneous biliary drainage

 In cases where a person is too ill to tolerate endoscopy or when a retrograde endoscopic approach fails to access the obstruction, a percutaneous transhepatic cholangiogram (PTC) may be performed to evaluate the biliary system for placement of a percutaneous biliary drain (PBD).
 This is often necessary in the case of a proximal stricture or a bilioenteric anastomosis (a surgical connection between the bile duct and small bowel, such as the duodenum or jejunum).
 Once access across the stricture is obtained, balloon dilation can be performed and stones can be swept forward into the duodenum.
 Due to potential complications of percutaneous biliary drain placement and the necessity of regular drain maintenance, a retrograde approach via ERCP remains first-line therapy.

 Cholecystectomy

 Not all gallstones implicated in ascending cholangitis actually originate from the gallbladder, but cholecystectomy (surgical removal of the gallbladder) is generally recommended in people who have been treated for cholangitis due to gallstone disease.
 This is typically delayed until all symptoms have resolved and ERCP or MRCP have confirmed that the bile duct is clear of gallstones.
 Those who do not undergo cholecystectomy have an increased risk of recurrent biliary pain, jaundice, further episodes of cholangitis, and need for further ERCP or cholecystostomy; the risk of death is also significantly increased.

+Biliary sepsis

+Biliary sepsis is a systemic complication of acute cholangitis that occurs when infection spreads from the bile ducts into the bloodstream.

+A systemic infection resulting from bacterial translocation from the biliary tract, most commonly due to acute cholangitis or suppurative cholecystitis.
+It is a life-threatening complication of biliary obstruction (e.g., choledocholithiasis, strictures) and requires urgent intervention.